raresdragan/theorganizer/README.md

 - creates the IMDB XML into the existing nfo file or in a new nfo file
 - clean renames the movie folder like this: YYYY - The Movie Name - 1080p
 - if no video file exists in the folder it just prefixes the folder with !!!
+- if imdb_id in found in nfo <> imdb_id grabbed online just prefixes the folder with !!!

 ## VERSION HISTORY